 Fall registration is completed during the preceding spring, at which time all students meet with their advisors to select courses.
 Registration proceeds as follows:

 Registration information is discussed in student advisement, and subject selection sheets are distributed.

 Students may discuss with their counselor, advisor, teachers, or parents/guardians course selections based on academic performance, future goals, and graduation requirements.

-Any student who is currently enrolled in the Horizons (Gifted) program in a Forsyth County school is eligible for gifted services.
+Any student who is currently enrolled in the gifted program in a Forsyth County school is eligible for gifted services.
 Any student who is in a gifted program from another Georgia school is eligible as soon as the high school receives the appropriate documentation from the student’s former Georgia school.
 Any student who was in a gifted program from another state must be evaluated and possibly tested for Georgia Gifted eligibility.
-Please contact the Gifted Coordinator for details.
-Please click here for Horizons information in the Course Digest.
+Please contact the Coordinator of Academic Services for more information.

 Advanced Courses and College Credit

-Advanced Placement (AP) courses are postsecondary-level classes which are provided at high school in the course of a regular school day.
+Advanced Placement (AP) courses are postsecondary-level classes that are provided at high school in the course of a regular school day.
 Many colleges and universities award either course credit or possibly exemption from certain required coursework.
-Not all postsecondary institutions honor AP exam credit, however, each college or university has its own standards by which it weights AP coursework taken in high school.
+Not all post-secondary institutions honor AP exam credit, however, each college or university has its own standards by which it weights AP coursework taken in high school.
 Students are advised to check with the respective institution for details on its AP course and exam policies.
-AP examinations are conducted in May of each year, and students who take AP exams are responsible for paying AP examination fees (approximately $85 per exam) unless Georgia State legislature provides funding.
-Please click here for more information.
+AP examinations are conducted in May of each year, and students who take AP exams are responsible for paying AP examination fees.
+Unless the Georgia State legislature provides funding.